 Stormcloak Games is a brand new game development studio based in Wellington, New Zealand.

 Our first game is called Adaptory, and is an upcoming base-building survival game, combining multiple complex simulations with a story-rich world.
-Deeply inspired by Oxygen Not Included, Rimworld, and Dwarf Fortress, the game will be released in 2023.
+Deeply inspired by Oxygen Not Included, Rimworld, and Dwarf Fortress, the game will be released into Steam Early Access in 2025, published with the support of indie.io.

-We post weekly updates to our dev blog, and quarterly updates to our mailing list.
+We post regular updates to our dev blog, and quarterly updates to our mailing list.

 The team making Adaptory

-Jevon Wright (she/her) is a software engineer, community volunteer, musician, and an avid game designer based in Te Whanganui-a-Tara, Aotearoa.
-She has been making computer video games in her spare time since she was 12, and received her PhD in Computer Science in 2011.
-Jevon has worked professionally with the software development industry for over two decades as an engineer, team leader, and most recently as a Solutions Architect for Xero.
+Jevon Wright (she/her), the solo developer of Adaptory, is a software engineer, community volunteer, musician, and an avid game designer based in Te Whanganui-a-Tara, Aotearoa.
+She has been making video games since she was 12, and received her PhD in Computer Science from Massey University in 2011.
+Jevon has worked professionally in New Zealand’s web and software industry for over two decades as a software engineer, front-end lead, team lead, and more recently for Xero as a Solutions Architect.

 Cassandra Tse (she/her) is a playwright, theatre director, performer and the artistic director of Red Scare Theatre Company.
 She is a previous winner of Playmarket’s B4 25 Award and a recipient of the NZ Society of Authors Auckland Museum research grant and residency.
 Her plays and audio dramas have been shortlisted for Wellington Theatre Awards, Playwrights Association of NZ awards and Audio Verse awards.